xtrelis/Aircrafts-Lease/README.md

 # Aircrafts-Lease
-App for Aircrafts Rental Company
+App for Aircrafts Rental Company.
+Created for my studies.